 Because your butter is going to be firm, you’ll want to cut it into smaller bits, the size of peas.
 And you don’t want the pieces to melt either, so be sure not to overmix.

 Up next is milk and buttermilk.
 You’ll want to keep your butter cold even as it’s incorporated into the dough, so it’s best to use cold milk, too.

 The flavor of buttermilk will be very subtle, but that slight hint of tanginess makes a whole world of difference!

 If you don’t have it, you can just use regular milk, but I think it’s worth a run to the store if you want the best biscuits possible!

 Once the dry and wet ingredients have been mixed together, you’ll have your dough.
 It’s going to be extra sticky, so be sure to flour your surface generously.

 I even like to sprinkle more flour on top before rolling out the dough.

-Before cutting up the dough with a biscuit cutter or glass, you’ll want it to be ½ inch thick.
+Before cutting up the dough with a biscuit cutter, you’ll want it to be ½ inch thick.
 It might seem too thin, but trust me, your biscuits are going to rise, rise, and rise in that oven!

 When arranging your biscuits on the baking sheet, you’ll want them to be close together.
 This way, they won’t have much room to widen, and they’ll be thicker and fluffer once they’re done.